Tyson Events Center

 Tyson Events Center is an events center located in Sioux City, Iowa.
 The center also includes the Fleet Farm Arena, formerly known as Gateway Arena, a multi-purpose arena.
-The center was announced in September 2000 and officially broke ground in April 2002.
+The center was announced in September 2000 and broke ground in April 2002.
 The center officially opened in December 2003.
 The arena has three spectator levels: one suite level and two general seating levels named the 100 level and the 200 level, respectively.
 Its official maximum capacity is 10,000.
-The center is owned by Sioux City and is operated by Spectra.
+The center is owned by Sioux City and is operated by Oak View Group.

 It is home to the Sioux City Musketeers of the United States Hockey League (USHL) and the Sioux City Bandits of the National Arena League (NAL).
-The arena also hosts many college tournaments associated with the NAIA, including the NAIA Wrestling National Tournament, NAIA Women's Volleyball National Tournament, and the Division II NAIA Women's National Basketball Tournament, which was won back-to-back in 2004 and 2005 by Sioux City's Morningside College Mustangs.
+The arena also hosts many college tournaments associated with the NAIA, including the NAIA Wrestling National Tournament, NAIA Women's Volleyball National Tournament, and the Division II NAIA Women's National Basketball Tournament.

 History

-In September 2000, it was announced that Sioux City would be developing an arena/event center to replace the Sioux City Municipal Auditorium.
+In September 2000, it was announced that Sioux City would be developing an arena to replace the Sioux City Municipal Auditorium.
 Plans were later expanded in December, and the project was formally announced that same year.
 In 2001, IBP, Inc. and its parent, Tyson Foods, purchased the naming rights for the event center.
-Additionally the arena inside the center's naming rights were purchased by Gateway, Inc. The arena officially broke ground on April 30, 2002 with construction beginning shortly after.
+Additionally the naming rights to the arena within the events center were purchased by Gateway, Inc. The arena officially broke ground on April 30, 2002 with construction beginning shortly after.
 The Tyson Events Center officially opened on December 17, 2003.

 In 2007, Acer Inc. acquired Gateway but retained the Gateway Arena naming rights until the rights expired in June 2019.
 On September 30, 2019, retail chain Fleet Farm took over as naming rights partner under an eight-year deal which would brand the arena as Fleet Farm Arena.

-In 2018, the center, which was operated by Sioux City, went under management by Philadelphia-based venue management firm Spectra.
-Spectra was acquired by Oak View Group in November 2021 to form OVG360 and in the process took over the arena management.
+In 2018, the venue, which had been operated by the City of Sioux City, went under management by Philadelphia-based venue management firm Spectra.
+In November 2021, Spectra was acquired by Oak View Group, which continues to manage the facility.